-The discount rate used to measure the net OPEB liability was 7.00 percent.
+The discount rate used to measure the net OPEB liability was 7.00 percent and 5.00 percent at June 30, 2020, respectively.
 The projection of cash flows used to determine the discount rate assumed that District contributions will be made at rates equal to the actuarially determined contribution rates.